Astigmatism Treatments | Hill Vision Services | St. Louis Eye Doctor

+Welcome back to part 2 of 2 of this blog series titled: Do I Have Astigmatism?
 Last month we were able to break down the meaning, causes, classification, and types of astigmatism.
-This month we will continue the conversation as we focus on treatment options for this easily misunderstood topic.
+This month we will continue the conversation as we focus on astigmatism treatments for this easily misunderstood topic.

 Testing for Astigmatism

 In many cases, we use automated instruments to estimate the amount of astigmatism a patient has and then refine it with a subjective test we call a refraction.
 Refraction is a process in which an instrument called a phoropter is used to dial a variety of lens choices in front of a patient’s eye, and the patient chooses the options that look clearest.
 With each choice the patient makes, the lenses in the phoropter get closer to the final measurement of the refractive error.

-An example of a glasses prescription used for nearsightedness and farsightedness would respectively be -2.50 SPH or +2.50 SPH.
-The SPH stands for sphere indicating there is no astigmatism and a spherical lens can be used to focus or bend the light onto the retina.
+This gets a little technical, so bear with me.
 If a patient has astigmatism, the glasses prescription could read -2.50 + 1.00 x 090, for example.
-For corneal astigmatism, this would indicate the overall spherical power would be -2.50 (nearsighted) and the amount of curvature difference on the cornea is 1.00 at 90 degrees away from the 3rd number in our prescription called the axis at “090”.
-So the power difference is 1.00 at 180 degrees (horizontally from 3 o’clock to 9 o’clock).
+For corneal astigmatism, this would indicate the overall spherical power would be -2.50 (nearsighted) and the amount of curvature difference on the cornea is 1.00 at 90 degrees away from the 3rd number in our prescription called the axis at “090,” so the power difference is 1.00 at 180 degrees (horizontally from 3 o’clock to 9 o’clock).
 This would mean the overall steepest curve on the cornea is -2.50 at 090 degrees (12 o’clock) and the flattest curve is 1.00 less than -2.50 making it -1.50 at 180 degrees (3 o’clock).

 Astigmatism Treatments: Soft Contact Lenses

 Typically the toric lenses are designed a little larger in diameter and fit a little tighter than basic spherical soft contact lenses.
 The idea is to have as little movement as possible in toric lenses to keep the correct lens powers in the proper position for optimal vision.
-If these lenses rotate, the corrective powers will be misaligned and therefore will not focus the light on the retina.
+If these lenses rotate, the corrective powers will be misaligned and therefore will not properly focus the light on the retina.

-Gas Permeable Contact Lenses
+Astigmatism Treatments: Gas Permeable Contact Lenses